 North of West Palm Beach in South Florida, Riviera Beach is a quieter alternative to the many other destinations in Palm Beach County.
 Tranquil and community-focused, Riviera Beach is a fabulous spot for either a family vacation or a relaxing, romantic one.

 Around Riviera Beach, you’ll find a collection of fantastic parks that complement the typical golden sands of the Atlantic Coast.
 Because of this, you can mix and match your days between the beaches, tiki bars, and natural areas for a full and exciting itinerary.
 You can spend the cooler morning hours exploring rare ecosystems or snorkeling above world-renowned dive sites.
-Your afternoons can be by the ocean trying to tame the waves before settling in for sunset on the restaurant patio, enjoying a classic Floridian evening.
+Your afternoons can be spent by the ocean trying to tame the waves before settling in for sunset on the restaurant patio, enjoying a classic Floridian evening.

 Not sure what to do in Riviera Beach?
 Read on for our complete Riviera Beach guide.